njh/sonoff-ota-flash-cli/README.md

 sonoff-ota-flash-cli
 ====================

-Bash script to perform an OTA (Over the Air) firmware update for Sonoff DIY device using the Mac command line.
+Bash script to perform an OTA (Over the Air) firmware update for Sonoff DIY device using the command line.
 The script will install Tasmota by default - unless you edit it to install something different.

 Modules that support the DIY Mode Protocol v2.0 (firmware 3.5.0 or higher):